compbiomed-unito/MUSE-XAE/README.md

 ## Refitting with known Mutational Signatures

-`MUSE-XAE Refitting` module (Beta version) perform a consensus refitting made by `10` repetitions of MUSE-XAE refitting algorithm to increase robustness and reliability of assignment.
+`MUSE-XAE Refitting` module perform a consensus refitting made by `10` repetitions of MUSE-XAE refitting algorithm to increase robustness and reliability of assignment.

 To `Refit` COSMIC signatures to an `Example` dataset run the following: